amaraljt/LaTeXPy/README.md

 The current version of LaTeXPy.py is experimental and intended to get feedback on design decisions.
 The input language covers an interesting fragment of discrete mathematics (including finite sets, first-order logic and some `SymPy` functionality), but the syntax is still evolving and incorrect input currently does not produce useful error messages.

+## References
+This project is forked from Dr. Peter Jipsen's repository.
+Some of the code is credited and attributed to him.
+Since our respository is an experimental project with errors, please see his repository for fully working functionaility.